If you knew me when I was a little kid, you might have told me I’d grow up to be a lawyer.

 When I finished law school, I took a job as a prosecutor in Grant County, Washington.
 I tried 24 cases before a jury in a little more than 2 years.
 I am most proud of winning an award for my work helping victims of domestic violence.

-While I loved the work I was doing on behalf of victims, I also realized that cops weren’t always right, that laws weren’t always fair, and that there was more to the law (and life) than prosecution.
+While I loved the work I was doing on behalf of victims, I also realized that cops were not always right, that laws weren’t always fair, and that there was more to the law (and life) than prosecution.
 I decided to move to Wyoming and follow my dream of working for myself as an attorney in the most beautiful corner of the West: Jackson Hole and the Tetons.

 After a year of apprenticing as an associate at a well-regarded local firm, I struck out on my own.
 By owning and operating my own firm, I can choose to take cases that ring true to me.
 Here are few examples of cases and outcomes I’m proud of.